22. NAVAL INTERCEPTION AND COMBAT

 E. NON-COOPERATION: British and French naval forces while Anglo-French cooperation restrictions are in effect (53.253).

-22.15 CONTEMPORANEOUS NAVAL ACTIVITES: The moving player must, at each stage of his player turn, announce all the contemporaneous naval activities he wishes to conduct before the defender decides whether and where to attempt interception:
+22.15 CONTEMPORANEOUS NAVAL ACTIVITIES: The moving player must, at each stage of his player turn, announce all the contemporaneous naval activities he wishes to conduct before the defender decides whether and where to intercept:

 A. During the movement phase the moving player must indicate all patrols, naval base changes and SW box redeployments before the defender makes any interception decisions; during the combat phase the moving player must announce all naval missions he will undertake, including the destination of each mission and which ground units, if any, are aboard his fleets, before the defender makes any interception decisions.